chpmk98/stock_valuation/README.md

 **Disclaimer:** Historical performance does not necessarily predict future performance.
 There may be current events that would cause a certain asset to perform better than this analysis would predict, or something may happen that causes a promising asset to perform very poorly.
 As such, this analysis should be supplemented by additional research, and investments should be made only after careful consideration.
 I am not responsible if y'all lose money.

 I use Robinhood as my broker.
-If you use my referral link to sign up, you start off with one free (arbitrarily selected) stock: https://join.robinhood.com/alvint255.
+They provide commission-free transactions and have a reasonably straightforward interface.
+If you use my referral link to sign up, you start off with one free (randomly selected) stock: https://join.robinhood.com/alvint255.

 ## Explaination of Output
 The fiveYearAnalysis and tenYearAnalysis files contain the same analysis across either a five-year time period or a ten-year time period.
 The five-year analysis gives more recent performance of the stocks while the ten-year analysis provides more data to work with.